madguy02/RocketNode/README.md

 ### Weaknesses

 - Leaky Buffers
-- Fault intolerant
+- Fault intolerant (fault tolerance is partly achieved)
-- Not Robust at all
+- Not Robust at all (Still under planning and discussion)
-- The client depends on the connection to the server
+- The client depends on the connection to the server (Fixed)

 ### Thoughts on ZeroMQ